 In either case, we know that skin damage, inflammation (redness), and itching are all involved.

-Allergic Causes of Eczema in Infants
+Allergies and Eczema in Infants

-That is why antihistamine medications like Benadryl and Zyrtec can control eczema for some people.
-Most often in babies, pet dander, pollens, or mold cause this histamine response.
+That is why antihistamine medications like Zyrtec can control eczema for some people.

-Skin Barrier Dysfunction Cause of Eczema in Infants
+Skin Barrier Dysfunction and Eczema in Infants

-The other cause of eczema is a defective skin barrier.
+The other possible cause of eczema is a defective skin barrier.
 Some people have a genetic mutation where their body doesn’t produce a key protein called filaggrin.
 This protein is what makes the skin soft and springy.
 Filaggrin also helps prevent excessive water loss through the skin.

 This leads to dry, cracked, itchy skin that we know as eczema.